nkoutroumanis/Weather-Integrator/README.md

 please refer to [this](http://ceur-ws.org/Vol-2322/BMDA_1.pdf) paper which was presented at the 2nd International Workshop on "Big Mobility Data Analytics" (EDBT/ICDT Workshops 2019) on March 26, 2019 at Lisbon, Portugal.

+An extension of the weather integrator mechanism for distributed enrichment on streaming data, is presented in [this](https://link.springer.com/article/10.1007/s10707-020-00423-w) article of GeoInformatica (2020) journal.

 Contributors
 -
 Nikolaos Koutroumanis, Christos Doulkeridis; Data Science Lab., University of Piraeus.